MatheusAfinovicz/DiscBot/README.md

 # DiscBot
-A Discord Bot with Google Search and other features
+A Discord Bot with Wikipedia search, Weather checks and other fetures.